Kamloops Airport

 Kamloops Airport (IATA: YKA, ICAO: CYKA), also known as Fulton Field or John "Moose" Fulton Airfield, is a regional airport located 5 NM west northwest of Kamloops, British Columbia, a city in the Thompson region of Canada.
 It is owned by the Kamloops Airport Authority Society, while operated by Kamloops Airport Limited, serving the North Okanagan, Nicola and Shuswap areas.
 Initial examination for the airport's construction began in June 1931, when the city leased 46 acre from fruit-growing company BC Fruitlands.

 Along with an air show presentation, the airport publicly opened on August 5, 1939.
-It has 2,780 by 49 ft and 8,000 by 148 ft runways aligned 04/22 and 09/27, and served approximately 263,290 passengers in 2011.
+It has 2,780 by 49 ft and 8,000 by 148 ft runways aligned 05/23 and 09/27, and served approximately 263,290 passengers in 2011.
 The airfield maintains a restaurant, The Bread Garden, as well as a medical facility, accommodation areas and administrative buildings; food and snacks are also offered.
 Its terminal, runway and navigation aids were expanded and upgraded by 2009.
 It has seen one accident throughout its history.

-The airport has daily scheduled flights to four destinations in Canada operated by Air Canada Express, Central Mountain Air and WestJet.
+The airport has daily scheduled flights to four destinations in Canada operated by Air Canada Express, Pacific Coastal Airlines and WestJet.
 The terminal handled 312,895 passengers in 2014, an increase of 7.2% over the 290,394 passengers in 2013.